travis-ci/dpl/README.md

 Options:

   --login EMAIL            Surge login (the email address you use with Surge) (type: string, required:
                            true)
   --token TOKEN            Surge login token (can be retrieved with `surge token`) (type: string, required:
                            true)
   --domain NAME            Domain to publish to.
 Not required if the domain is set in the CNAME file in the
-                      project folder. (type: string) --project PAHT      Path to project directory relative to repo root (type: string, default: .)
+                           project folder. (type: string) --project PATH           Path to project directory relative to repo root (type: string, default: .)

 Common Options:

   --run CMD                Command to execute after the deployment finished successfully (type: array
-                      (string, can be given multiple times)) --skip_cleanup      Skip cleaning up build artifacts before the deployment --help              Get help on this command
+                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command

 Examples:

-  dpl surge --login email --token token dpl surge --login email --token token --domain name --project paht --run cmd
+  dpl surge --login email --token token dpl surge --login email --token token --domain name --project path --run cmd
 ```

 ### Testfairy